ganesha2456/Bhasha_Dristi_Kalkiforce/README.md

 Students can instantly convert regional scripts into Roman or their native script.

-This is transliteration (script conversion), not translation, ensuring original meaning is preserved.
+This is transliteration (script conversion), not translation, ensuring original phonetic(sound/pronounciation) is preserved.

 🎯 Problem Statement

-India has hundreds of languages and scripts.
+India has hundreds of languages which have 12 different scripts.
 People often face difficulty reading unfamiliar scripts when traveling, studying, or accessing public information.

 ❌ Language barriers cause: